graeter-group/bbflow/README.md

 # Usage

-After Installing the bbflow package, you can generate ensemble states by three lines of code:
+After installing the bbflow package, you can generate ensemble states by three lines of code:

 ```python
 from bbflow.deployment.bbflow import BBFlow